Invest in profitable Swiss real estate

 View property

-Become a co-owner of a Swiss apartment building in four steps
+Co-ownership of a Swiss apartment building in four steps

-Open an account — free of charge and with no obligation
+Open an account — free and non-binding

 Get full access to properties

-Choose property, model and amount
+Choose property, model, and amount

 Realize returns — distributions and value development

-Open an account — free of charge and with no obligation
+Open an account — free and non-binding

 Open an account with email or social login

-Overview of all available properties: location, tenant structure, expected return and strategy
+Overview of all available properties: location, tenant structure, expected return, and strategy

-Save your personal preferences
+Save personal preferences

 Get full access to properties